 “One’s destination is never a place, but a new way of seeing things.” – Henry Miller

-Star-gazing from the top of a jeep in Nepal’s Chitwan National Park… sunset on Gili Trawangan, a tiny island in Indonesia… sitting by a fire in the middle of a small hut in the Himalayas, sheltered by a local family during a rainstorm.
+I think this is one of the best travel quotes.
+It reminds me of stargazing from the top of a jeep in Nepal’s Chitwan National Park… sunset on Gili Trawangan, a tiny island in Indonesia… sitting by a fire in the middle of a small hut in the Himalayas, sheltered by a local family during a rainstorm.
 These are the moments you’ll remember 30 years from now.
 Don’t let those moments slip by unnoticed.
 Take a mental photo and imprint it in your mind.
 Those things matter much more than checking stuff off a “must see” list.
 Connecting with nature, the people and the culture – that’s what will stick with you.

 Advice: Appreciate the little things, they’re really the most important moments.

 As horrifying as it was to suddenly realize I’m OLD, looking back from the other side is kind of enlightening.
 The beauty of being an “Aging Backpacker” is the profound wisdom that comes with 30 years of world travel experience – and the ability to steal profound quotes from deep guys like Mark Twain and Henry Miller!